microchip-pic-avr-examples/avr64du32-cnano-usb-cdc-virtual-serial-port-mplab-mcc/README.md

 This section assumes that the setup has been followed and that the device is programmed and connected to the host.

 ### MPLAB Data Visualizer
-Step by step guide to open communication
+Step-by-step guide to open communication:
-1. Open MPLAB Data Visualizer
+1. Open MPLAB Data Visualizer:
-    * The Curiosity Nano should show up in the connection pane to the left side of the window
+    * The Curiosity Nano will show up in the connection pane to the left side of the window
-2. Send the COM port to the terminal window
+2. Send the COM port to the terminal window:
-    * While hovering over the Curiosity Nano COM port an option to "Display as text in the terminal" should appear
+    * While hovering over the Curiosity Nano COM port, an option to "Display as text in the terminal" will appear
-    * Serial connection should now have started
+    * Serial connection will now have started
 <p><img src="images/data_visualizer_capturing_serial.jpg" width="300"/></p>

-3. Write any input in the terminal window and it will echo back when enter is pressed
+3. Write any input in the terminal window and it will echo back when enter is pressed.
 <p><img src="images/data_visualizer_terminal_window.jpg" width="700"/></p>

-### Python Script
+### Python® Script
 Reading the USB CDC Virtual Serial Port data in a terminal isn't always the most useful way to access it.
 This section will demonstrate how to transmit and receive data using a Python script.

-In addition to basic packages included by the standard Python installation it also uses [pyserial](https://pypi.org/project/pyserial/) that needs to be installed separately.
+In addition to basic packages included by the standard Python installation, the script also uses [pyserial](https://pypi.org/project/pyserial/) that needs to be installed separately.

 ```
 pip install pyserial
 ```

 The included script is quite sparse and is only meant to show the basic functionality.
-While the AVR DU's USB port is connected and the device is programmed for the previous example, running the script is done using the following command:
+While both Curiosity Nanos USB ports are connected and the device is programmed as described in the previous example, running the script is done using the following command:

 ```
 python usb_cdc_virtual_serial_port.py